-St Mary’s has a strong and friendly band of ringers.
+St Mary's church has a strong and friendly band of ringers.
 They practise on Monday nights at 7.45 pm, and ring for half an hour before the main Sunday service at 10.30 am.
 Individual visiting ringers are always made welcome.
 The tower captain is happy to arrange for bands from other churches to visit and ring.

 The bells are a unique ring of eight bells – the only surviving complete octave cast by Thomas Janaway of Chelsea in 1777.
 The bells were recast with two new bells from the previous six – themselves recast in the 17th century from the four pre reformation bells.